ms-dot-k/LRW_ID/README.md

 For the dataset information, please refer our paper.

+### Contributing
+For more accurate speaker labeling, improving label information is welcome.

 ## Citation
 If you use the identity labeled LRW dataset, LRW-ID, please cite the paper:
 ```